nautobot/nautobot-app-chatops/docs/dev/design.md

   to even less than that (commonly 3000 characters).
   Longer content will either need to be split across multiple messages/blocks or be presented as a `snippet` (file attachment), which has no such limitations.
 - Very limited table functionality in blocks.
-The `fields` attribute can be used for small two-column tables but it is limited to a maximum of 5 rows by Slack.
+The `fields` attribute can be used for small two-column tables, but it is limited to a maximum of 5 rows by Slack.
 - Markdown in a block is wrapped to a maximum width of XXX characters; text-only Markdown messages are not wrapped to a fixed width but are still limited to the 4000-character maximum length.